arkency/posts/posts/2016-06-08-porting-a-rails-frontend-from-coffeescript-to-es6-with-jsx.md

 ## Bind instance methods

-Because React class has no build-in feature which binds all methods to this we are binding them in our constructor.
+In class syntax, React doesn't bind all methods automatically.
+So, we are binding them in our constructor.

 **Before:**